westerveltco/django-email-relay/README.md

 ### `just`

 [`just`](https://github.com/casey/just) is a command runner that is used to run common commands, similar to `make` or `invoke`.
-A `Justfile` is provided at the base of the repository which contains commands for common development tasks, such as running the test suite or linting.
+A `Justfile` is provided at the base of the repository, which contains commands for common development tasks, such as running the test suite or linting.

 To see a list of all available commands, ensure `just` is installed and run the following command at the base of the repository: